-Enter 'Benefits' in the search bar then select Benefits Self-Service. - Complete DUO two-factor authentication to continue the log in process. - 3.
-Click the UM New Benefits Eligibility tile - 4.
+- 1. Log on to Wolverine Access. - 2.
+Search for 'Benefits,' then select Benefits Self-Service. - 3.
+Complete DUO two-factor authentication to continue the login process. - 4.
+Click the U-M New Benefits Eligibility tile. - 5.
 Follow the prompts to make your elections.

-If you are unable to enroll online, Call the Shared Services Center - HR Customer Care at 734-615-2000 locally, or toll free at 866-647-7657, or email sharedservices@umich.edu, if you have any questions or need additional assistance.
-Shared Services Center - HR Customer Care is open Monday - Friday 8:00-5:00 EST.
+If you are unable to enroll online, call the SSC - HR Customer Care at 734-615-2000 locally, or toll-free at 866-647-7657, or email sharedservices@umich.edu, if you have any questions or need additional assistance.

-Enrollment Forms
+Flexible Spending Account Enrollment Forms

 Separate forms are required to enroll in the Health Care or Dependent Care Flexible Spending Account.
-Enrollment forms are available for download at:
+Enrollment forms are available for download at hr.umich.edu/fsa-forms-and-documents

-hr.umich.edu/fsa-forms-and-documents